 Pursuant to O.R.C.
-5923.05, employees are authorized up to twenty-two (22) eight (8)hour working days or one hundred seventy-six (176) hours within a federal fiscal year.
+5923.05, employees are authorized up to twenty-two (22) eight (8)-hour working days or one hundred seventy-six (176) hours within a federal fiscal year (October through September).
 During this period, employees are entitled to receive their regular pay in addition to compensation from military pay.

-Any employee required to be serving military duty in excess of twenty-two (22) days or 176 hours in a federal fiscal year due to an executive order issued by the President of the United States or an act of Congress or by the Governor in accordance with law shall be entitled to a leave of absence.
+Any employee required to be serving military duty in excess of twenty-two (22) days or one hundred seventy-six (176) hours in a federal fiscal year due to an executive order issued by the President of the United States or an act of Congress or by the Governor in accordance with law, shall be entitled to a leave of absence.
 During this leave of absence, employees are entitled to be paid a monthly amount equal to the lesser of: